nopatgr/nopatgr/README.md

   <div align="center">
 <img src="https://64.media.tumblr.com/e1f1c97123ae217eb731500e502e0083/tumblr_n9dxcikmIU1qc9zfzo7_r1_250.gif" align="right">
     <br>
-💬 To see something new, you have to pave your own way, from now on, let's fill our lives with all the fun things.😄😄😄😄😄
+To see something new, you have to pave your own way, from now on, let's fill our lives with all the fun things.😄
   </div>
 <br>
 <div>